Tom Delbanco, MD

 Dr. Ross’s numerous presentations and peer-reviewed publications have focused primarily on the use of health information technology by doctors and patients to improve communication and the quality of care.

-Rebecca Stametz, MPH, is the Operations Lead that supports Clinical Innovation Research & Evaluation in the Geisinger Health System.
+Rebecca Stametz, D.Ed, MPH, is the Operations Lead that supports Clinical Innovation Research & Evaluation in the Geisinger Health System.
 The Clinical Innovation Research & Evaluation team is devoted to rigorous scientific evaluation and research that will identify factors associated with successful (and unsuccessful) adoption, use, and performance of particular changes in health care delivery.
-Ms. Stametz’s scientific interests are focused on the influence of adult learning on obesity prevention and health promotion.
+Dr. Stametz’s scientific interests are focused on the influence of adult learning on obesity prevention and health promotion.
 Other research interests include the impact of weight stigma and the adoption of health behaviors and the intersection of the built environment and health and the evaluation of new technologies.
-Ms. Stametz received her undergraduate degree from Bloomsburg University and her MPH from East Stroudsburg University.
-She is currently a doctoral candidate in Adult Education at The Pennsylvania State University.
+Dr. Stametz received her undergraduate degree from Bloomsburg University and her MPH from East Stroudsburg University.
+She received her doctorate in Adult Education at The Pennsylvania State University.

 We wish to acknowledge the many other contributors for their invaluable work on the OpenNotes project: